anotheruiguy/node-sass-boilerplate/readme.md

 The tl;dr version (assuming you already have the Heroku Toolbelt):

 1. Add a `Procfile` to declare the process type.
 Our `Procfile` should contain a single line: `web: node app.js`
-2. Create a new Heroku app and add it as a Git remote: `heroku create`
+2. Create a new Heroku app and add it as a Git remote: `heroku create <project name>`
 3. Deploy: `git push heroku master`
 4. Visit your new app: `heroku open`

 ### Compiling your Sass on deploy

-Checking compiled CSS into version control isn't the most evil thing a developer could do, but it's close.
+When using pre-processors, you typically never want to commit your processed files to the version control.
+Reason being, this will introduce a host of conflict issues.
 So how do you compile your Sass into CSS *and* deploy it?

 1. Include `grunt-cli` in your `package.json`: `npm install --save-dev grunt-cli`
-2. Add a [`postinstall`](https://npmjs.org/doc/scripts.html) "scripts" step to `package.json`.
+* Add a [`postinstall`](https://npmjs.org/doc/scripts.html) "scripts" step to `package.json`.
 It should look something like this:

         "scripts": {
           "test": "echo \"Error: no test specified\" && exit 1", "postinstall": "./node_modules/.bin/grunt"
         },

-3. Previously, we installed Grunt and Grunt-Sass in the `devDependencies` group in `package.json`, which won't work because Heroku runs `npm install --production` during deployment.
+* Previously, we installed Grunt and Grunt-Sass as a project dependency so that when Heroku runs `npm install --production` during deployment we will get the necessary resources.
 The `--production` flag skips the `devDependencies` group.
-So we need to move grunt and Grunt-Sass to the `dependencies` group instead:

-        "dependencies": {
-          "grunt": "~0.4.1",
-          "grunt-sass": "~0.8.0",
-          ...
-        },
-        "devDependencies": {
-          "grunt-contrib-watch": "~0.5.3",
-          "grunt-cli": "~0.1.11"
-        }

-4. Now, when you `git push heroku` Heroku will compile your Sass.
+* Now, when you `git push heroku` Heroku will compile your Sass.